DavideGalilei/articles/001-prevent-race-conditions/README.md

-# Think you're safe from Race Conditions?
-Think again
+# Understanding and Preventing Race Conditions in Web Applications

 This article aims to correct a subtle but dangerous bad practice that is often overlooked.
 I will demonstrate practical examples using **Python**, **FastAPI** and **PostgreSQL**, and I will provide various solutions for the problem, each with its own trade-offs.
 I will role-play as a junior freelance developer, making it easier to understand the chain of thought.